keystonejs/keystone/docs/guides/access-control.md

 _Authentication_, on the other hand, refers to a user identifying themselves in the Admin UI.
 You can learn about it in the [Authentication guide](/docs/guides/authentication.md).

-## GraphQL Access Control
+## GraphQL access control

 Access control is about limiting CRUD (Create, Read, Update, Delete) actions that can be performed based on the current user (authenticated or anonymous).

-In KeystoneJS, both [Lists](/docs/api/create-list.md) and [Fields](/packages/fields/README.md) take an `access` option, which lets you define rules of access control with fine precision - see [Access Control API](/docs/api/access-control.md) docs for more details.
+In KeystoneJS, both [Lists](/docs/api/create-list.md) and [Fields](/packages/fields/README.md) take an `access` option, which lets you define rules of access control with fine precision - see [Access control API](/docs/api/access-control.md) docs for more details.

 ### Example